Parrot-Developers/pdraw/doc/overview.rst

   software, and thus is the preferred interface to use for your application.

 - The *pdraw* executable demonstrates most of the library features.
-It can be seen as both a complete player for *Anafi* videos (live & replay), and a sample code for *libpdraw-backend* usage in a SDL2 environment.
+It can be seen as both a complete player for *Anafi* and *Anafi Ai* videos (live & replay), and a sample code for *libpdraw-backend* usage in a SDL2 environment.

 Both libraries provide C & C++ headers.

 Other tools
 -----------

-The *GroundSDK* video tools also pack some other very useful tools:
+The *GroundSDK* tools also pack some other very useful tools:

-- The *vmeta-extract* executable can read MP4 files made by an *Anafi*, and extract the video metadata into a CSV or JSON file.
+- The *vmeta-extract* executable can read MP4 files produced by *Anafi* or *Anafi Ai* drones, and extract the video metadata into a JSON file.

-- The *libpdraw-vsink* library provides an easy way to get decoded (YUV) frames, with associated metadata, from an *Anafi* stream or record.
+- The *libpdraw-vsink* library provides an easy way to get decoded (YUV) frames, with associated metadata, from an *Anafi* or *Anafi Ai* stream or record.
 A sample code is provided in ``<SDK>/packages/pdraw/libpdraw-vsink/tests/``

 .. _libmux: https://github.com/Parrot-Developers/libmux